quesadagranja/quesadagranja.github.io/pending-posts/2021-07-XX-turing.md

 MTG, however, has a steep learning curve that makes it hard to understand at first.
 The complexity of its rules may be discouraging  (each card has its own instructions!) and, to top it off, it's often considered a *game for nerds*.
 If, despite that, you want to learn how to play, I recommend the computer version, [*MTG Arena*](https://magic.wizards.com/es/mtgarena), which is freemium, fully playable and has an excellent tutorial.

 ### Turing completeness of MTG
-It has recently been [stated](https://arxiv.org/abs/1904.09828) that **MTG is Turing-complete**.
+It has recently been ([Churchill et al.](https://arxiv.org/abs/1904.09828)) stated that **MTG is Turing-complete**.
 A system is Turing-complete when it can be used to simulate any **Turing machine**.
 Or, in other words, a Turing-complete system can solve any computational algorithm.
 So, MTG can be used to *program* things!

 But let's take it step by step.
 Turing machines, proposed by the mathematician **Alan Turing** in 1936, are a class of **automata** able to take a program, run that program and show some result.
 A Turing machine is made up by four components: